rdvcake270/Vivo-V27_5G-Root-GhostLock/README.md

 ## Porting guide

-This source currently supports the iQOO Z9 5G (I2302) and vivo T3 5G (V2334)
+This source currently supports the vivo V27 5G (V2231)
 with the listed kernel family.
 For another device in the same kernel family, use it as a starting point and replace the device-specific values after validating them on that device.
 For a different kernel family such as 5.10 or